alteryx/react-comms/src/Docs/getting-started/usage.md

 ## Context

-Once you've created your provider, you're probably going to want to send updates to and from your custom application.
-This can be handled through `React.Context`.
-When you open up the dev harness code, you'll already see a simple example for a button that increments a model count.
-That looks something like this:
+Once you've created your provider, you will likely want to send updates to and from your custom application.
+You can do this via `React.Context`.
+When you open the dev harness code, you will see a simple example for a button that increments a model count.
+The example looks something like this:

 ```jsx static
 import React, { useContext } from 'react';